Everywhere you look, there seems to be a different piece of advice on how to price your services as a freelancer.

-The name of the game is keeping it simple while being as clear as possible.
+The name of the game is keeping it simple while being as straightforward as possible.

 Keep in mind that you may have to do a bit of negotiating.
-If they do want to negotiate, hear them out and see if you can come to an agreeable middle.
+If they want to discuss your new rates, hear them out and see if you can reach an agreeable middle.